 Read our full Zoho Meeting review (opens in new tab).

 BlueJeans was founded in 2009 and has its headquarters in California.
 The company provides inter-operable cloud-based video conferencing platform.

-Users do not have to sign up to an annual subscription with BlueJeans.
-The basic tier supports free phone audio in over 40 countries.
-BlueJeans also supports Dolby voice.
+BlueJeans provides free phone audio in over 40 countries and supports Dolby voice.
 This might suit users who are more concerned about video quality rather than the number of features included with the platform.